cardflopper/boardgamerules/lost-legends.md

 #### Main steps

-1. Reveal a monster, place it beside the monster deck.
-This is called the "open" monster.
-If no open monster is available, draw one.
+1. Reveal: If there is no monster next to the Monster deck, draw one.
+This is called the **open monster**
-2. Select a monster.
+2. Select:
     * Monster in front of player?
 Proceed with Attack or Pass monster to left.
     * No Monster in front of player?
-Take the open monster or draw a new one, if deck is empty skip rest of turn.
+Take the open monster or draw one from the deck.
+Place this monster in front of the player.
+If deck is empty skip rest of the player's battle.
-3. Attack.
-Choose a weapon to battle with.
+3. Attack: Choose a weapon to battle with.
 No weapon = default 1 melee damage
-4. Monster Attacks
+4. Monster Attacks:
     * Player or monster defeated? go to step 5
     * Neither player or monster is defeated: Skip step 5, next player takes their battle turn.
-5. Combat result
+5. Combat result:
-    * If player is defeated, they lose a skill card and sit out for the rest of this Battle phase but still collect gold.
+    * If player is defeated, they lose a skill card and sit out for the rest of this Battle phase but still collect gold from other player battles
     * If monster is defeated
       * deal out gold 1 at a time, active player -> left -> right (repeat)
       * check if trophies are awarded